coleenquadros/configuration/docs/app-sre/design-docs/jenkins-reboot.md

 We will provide with a different version of the [node-upgrade-restart](https://gitlab.cee.redhat.com/app-sre/infra/blob/master/ansible/playbooks/node-upgrade-restart.yml) playbook that will enter this target after upgrading any relevant RPMs.
-To avoid coordinhating what needs rebooting and what not, it will assume that a reboot is always needed.
+To avoid coordinating what needs rebooting and what not, it will assume that a reboot is always needed.
 This will be true if we delay its execution long enough.
 For instance, if we upgrade every 2 to 4 weeks, we will have a very good security position while being